San Gimignano in Tuscany

 San GimignanoClick on the following categories to read more:

-Must-sees during your visit to San Gimignano are the Palazzo Comunale, Pinacoteca and Torre Grossa, the tallest tower in the city from which you can enjoy a unique view over all of San Gimignano.
-If you have time, head on to the Archeological Museum where the second floor houses the Modern and Contemporary Art Gallery, a mix of the old and new.
+Must-sees during your visit to San Gimignano are the Palazzo Comunale, Pinacoteca and Torre Grossa, the tallest tower in the city from which you can enjoy a unique 360° view over all of San Gimignano.
+If you have time, also visit the Archeological Museum where the second floor houses the Modern and Contemporary Art Gallery, a mix of the ancient past and more relatively recent past.

 Read full article "Getting to San Gimignano"